-London to Paris Cycle 2021 – Tour de France edition
+London to Paris Bike Ride – Tour de France edition

 Cycle 315 miles from London to Paris on this 5-day challenge and raise vital funds for our research into the causes of miscarriage, stillbirth, and premature birth.

 This challenging cycle takes in the beautiful Kent countryside to Dover, before crossing the Channel to Calais.
-Ride along quiet French country lanes, through traditional market towns with views of the fields of Northern France, and pass the war memorials and cemeteries of the Somme.
+Ride along quiet French country lanes, through traditional market towns, and pass the war memorials and cemeteries of the Somme.
 The pièce de résistance of this incredible challenge will be the final cycle along the Champs-Élysées, following in the tyre tracks of the greats before seeing them cycle the route the next day in the finale of the Tour de France!